 Amber K. Hardison

-Amber received her B.Sc. in Chemistry with a Minor in Environmental Science from the University of Virginia in 2003 and then received her Ph.D. in Marine Science at the Virginia Institute of Marine Science, College of William and Mary in 2010.
-She was a Postdoctoral Associate at Brown University and started at the UT Marine Science Institute in 2012.
+Amber received her B.Sc. in Chemistry with a Minor in Environmental Science from the University of Virginia in 2003 and then received her Ph.D. in Marine Science at the Virginia Institute of Marine Science (VIMS), College of William and Mary in 2010.
+She was a Postdoctoral Associate at Brown University and started as an Assistant Professor at the UT Marine Science Institute in 2012.
+In 2020 Amber returned to VIMS to begin as an Associate Professor.
 Amber is a marine biogeochemist who works in coastal ecosystems.
 She focuses on functional processes such as nutrient cycling and transformations of organic matter in marine ecosystems and applies biomarker and isotopic tools to understand these processes.
 Her research questions often try to unravel the impacts of human-induced and climatic changes on these processes.
 Her research sites have included shallow coastal bays in Maryland, Virginia, estuaries and rivers in Texas, a transect from the Providence River to the Rhode Island coastal shelf, and the Chukchi Sea and Beaufort Lagoon Ecosystem, along the northern coast of Alaska .

 Graduate Students & Postdocs